Privacy policy

 We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the business.
 We may also need to share your personal information with a regulator or to otherwise comply with the law.

 We require third parties to respect the security of your information and to treat it in accordance with the law.
-They must act only in accordance with our instructions and they agree to keep your personal information confidential and secure.
+They must act only in accordance with our instructions, and they agree to keep your personal information confidential and secure.

 We may transfer your personal information outside the UK/EEA.
 If we do, you can expect a similar degree of protection in respect of your personal information.